jonsayer/qr-diskdrive/README.md

 I wanted a way to physically handle data, something I could see, like a punch card.
 While there are not a lot of tools out there for decoding and encoding punch cards, QR codes can be created and read by almost any device.
 They are like a modern punch card, a visible, tangible form of data, ink on a page arranged to have meaning.

 I envision this tool as creating modern punch cards, data made tangible.
-A jpg encoded in a stack of playing cards.
+A gif encoded in a stack of playing cards.
 A spreadsheet stored in a shoebox.
 An mp3 stored in a binder.

 Completely absurd, of course,